 As varying the values of $f_{\rm C/O}$, $\rho_{\rm c}$, and $R_0$ within the physically motivated ranges mentioned above does not significantly affect the light curves, we will fix their values from here onwards at $f_{\rm C/O}=0.0$, $\rho_{\rm c}=1.0\times 10^9 \mathrm{g/cm^3}$, and $R_0=1.0\times 10^9 \mathrm{cm}$.

 The upper right panel of Fig.~\ref{fig:param_dep} shows that, in general, increasing the total ejecta mass $M_{\mathrm{ej}}$ (while the mass of $^{56}\textup{Ni}$ is kept constant) decreases the brightness of the supernova and increases the light curve width.
-Specifically, when $M_{\mathrm{ej}}$ is doubled from $M_{\mathrm{ej}}=1.5M_{\odot}$ to $3.0M_{\odot}$ the peak luminosity of the SNIa drops to about $\sim70\%$ of its former value, and the width of its light curve increases by $\sim60\%$.
+Specifically, when $M_{\mathrm{ej}}$ is doubled from $M_{\mathrm{ej}}=1.5M_{\odot}$ to $3.0M_{\odot}$ the peak luminosity of the SN Ia drops to about $\sim70\%$ of its former value, and the width of its light curve increases by $\sim60\%$.
 This behaviour is logical as a more massive ejecta would be more difficult for the radiation emitted in the decays of $^{56}\textup{Ni}$ and $^{56}\textup{Co}$ to pass through, so the same amount of energy escapes over a longer timescale, mathematically represented in the equation for the light curve timescale: $\tau_{\mathrm{m}} = \sqrt{2\kappa M_{\mathrm{ej}}/\beta c v_{\mathrm{sc}}}$.
 This results in a fainter, wider light curve.
 Note that the above expression treats the effect of $M_{ej}$ and $\kappa$ on $\tau_{\mathrm{m}}$ distinctly, so this physical interpretation is valid even though we held the effective opacity constant through the fixed value of $\kappa$.
 Variations in $M_{\mathrm{ej}}$ also affect the energetics of the supernova explosion, but the resulting effect on the light curve is negligible.

-The middle right panel of Fig. \ref{fig:param_dep} shows that decreasing the mass of $^{56}\textup{Ni}$ from $M_{\mathrm{Ni}}\mathrm{=1.0}M_{\odot}$ to $M_{\mathrm{Ni}}\mathrm{=0.5}M_{\odot}$ in an $M_{{\rm ej}}=1.4M_{\odot}$ supernova causes the peak luminosity of the SNIa to decrease to around half of its former value, while the timescale over which the SNIa brightens and fades remains essentially unaffected.
-This is simply because the reduced amount of unstable $^{56}\textup{Ni}$ decreases the instantaneous power output from radioactive decay, making the SNIa fainter at each point on the light curve.
-Variations in $M_{\mathrm{Ni}}$ also affect the energetics of the supernova explosion which determine the scale velocity $v_{\mathrm{sc}}$; however the resulting variation of $v_{\mathrm{sc}}$ is very small and has a negligible effect on the SNIa light curve.
+The middle right panel of Fig. \ref{fig:param_dep} shows that decreasing the mass of $^{56}\textup{Ni}$ from $M_{\mathrm{Ni}}\mathrm{=1.0}M_{\odot}$ to $M_{\mathrm{Ni}}\mathrm{=0.5}M_{\odot}$ in an $M_{{\rm ej}}=1.4M_{\odot}$ supernova causes the peak luminosity of the SN Ia to decrease to around half of its former value, while the timescale over which the SN Ia brightens and fades remains essentially unaffected.
+This is simply because the reduced amount of unstable $^{56}\textup{Ni}$ decreases the instantaneous power output from radioactive decay, making the SN Ia fainter at each point on the light curve.
+Variations in $M_{\mathrm{Ni}}$ also affect the energetics of the supernova explosion which determine the scale velocity $v_{\mathrm{sc}}$; however the resulting variation of $v_{\mathrm{sc}}$ is very small and has a negligible effect on the SN Ia light curve.